mattm/active-user-cohort-analysis/README.md

 This is an R script that allows you to analyze active users by sign up cohort.

+If you've never used R before, you'll need to download a tool like [RStudio](https://www.rstudio.com/products/rstudio/download/) to run this script.

 ## How it works

 If you run a web or mobile app, you might be interested to know how many active users your app has each month.
 This R script will not only help you figure that out, but it will break down the active users each month into cohorts based on when the user was first seen.